monstrahost/monstrahost-shop/README.md

 #### Create Snippets

-1. Create a snippet called 'paypal-address' and add the email address to which you want paypal payments sent.
+1. Create a snippet called 'shop-paypal-address' and add the email address to which you want paypal payments sent.

 2. Create a snippet called 'shop-currency' and add currency in style USD, RUR, EUR etc (only one allowed)